orium/archery/README.md

 [higher-kinded polymorphism](https://en.wikipedia.org/wiki/Type_class#Higher-kinded_polymorphism)
 this would be simple to achieve without any library, but [rust does not support that yet](https://github.com/rust-lang/rfcs/issues/324).
-To mimic higher-kinded polymorphism Archery implements the approach suggested by Joshua Liebow-Feeser in
+To mimic higher-kinded polymorphism `archery` implements the approach suggested by Joshua Liebow-Feeser in
 “[Rust has higher kinded types already… sort of](https://joshlf.com/post/2018/10/18/rust-higher-kinded-types-already/)”.
 While [other approaches](#alternative-approaches) exist, they seem to always offer poor